 Are you looking for the perfect gift to give the young writers in your life?
 Here are 25 writing gifts for kids that can help inspire their love for writing.

-So I try to think of gifts for kids and adults alike that don’t just take up space.
-I like things that have a purpose.
-And the 25 items below do just that.
-They’re all items that I’ve either used or seen in use, that are perfect gifts for young writers.
-You’ll find some items that work better for younger kids (prewriters) and others that are great for older kids (or teens).
+They’re all items that I’ve either used or seen in use that are perfect gifts for young writers.
+You’ll find some items that work better for younger kids (pre-writers) and others that are great for older kids (or teens).
 Most work for a wide age range.

-So if you’re looking for a fun (but educational!) gift, give one of these a try.
+If you’re looking for a fun (but educational!) gift, give one of these a try.
 They are all items I highly recommend.

 1. A cute notebook and a pack of fun pens

 Do you know what your child needs to write?
 Paper and pens (or pencils.)
 That’s it.
 And sometimes, the simplest gifts are the best.
-If you want your child to write, make sure they always have access to a journal or notebook of their own, and have pens or pencils to write with.
+If you want your child to write, make sure they always have access to a journal or notebook of their own and have pens or pencils to write with.

 Here are a few of the writing supplies my kids love: